Skip to main content

 endCell();

 The NFT transfer opcode comes from the same standard.
-Now let's complete the transaction, as is laid out in the previous sections of this tutorial.
-The correct code needed to complete the transaction is found in the GitHub repository.
+Now let's complete the message, as is laid out in the previous sections of this tutorial.
+The correct code needed to complete the message is found in the GitHub repository.

 The same procedure can be completed with Jettons.
 To conduct this process, read the TL-B standart for jettons transfer.
 To this point specifically, a small difference between NFT and Jettons transfers exists.